Foreign relations of Nazi Germany: Relations with the Soviet Union

-Nazi foreign relations with the Soviet Union can be characterized at the beginning of World War II as being relatively friendly.
-Even though Nazi Germany hated Communism and thus the Soviet Union and vice versa, both countries were able to form a tenuous non-aggression pact.
-On August 23, 1939, the Nazi and Communist regimes signed the Molotov-Ribbentrop non-aggression pact that publicly stated that the two countries would not go to war.
-However, behind closed doors, the two countries had agreed to a secret plan, one that was not publicly stated.
-In this hidden agenda, the Nazi’s and the Soviet Union carved Poland, Lithuania, Estonia, Finland, and Bessarabia into spheres of influence.
-For the Soviet Union, it would receive the eastern portion of Poland and the countries Latvia, Estonia, Finland, and Bessarabia.
-For the Nazis, it would obtain the Western portion of Poland and the country of Lithuania.
+A major element in Nazi propaganda denounced Communism in Germany and in the Soviet Union.
+After 1933 Communism was largely destroyed inside Germany.
+Nazi foreign relations with the Soviet Union were cold.
+Moscow tried and failed to form alliances with Britain, France and Eastern European countries.
+The West wanted to protect Poland and Berlin had much more to offer: half of Poland and Eastern Europe.
+Suddenly Moscow and Berlin came together.
+On August 23, 1939, the two regimes signed the Molotov–Ribbentrop non-aggression pact that publicly stated that the two countries would not go to war.
+Trade expanded to include Russian oil for Germany.
+However the two regimes had agreed to a secret plan.
+In this hidden agenda, the Nazi's and the Soviet Union carved Poland, Lithuania, Estonia, Finland, and Bessarabia into spheres of influence.
+Moscow would receive the eastern portion of Poland and the countries Latvia, Estonia, Finland, and Bessarabia.
+Berlin would obtain the Western portion of Poland and the country of Lithuania.
+Both parties followed the agreement and both gained enormously.